The thick-thin decomposition and the bilipschitz classification of normal surface singularities: The thick pieces

-Recall that a thick piece is a region of the form $Y=\pi(N(\Gamma_\nu))$, where $\Gamma_\nu$ consists of an \L--node $\nu$ and any attached bamboos.
-The thickness of $Y$ follows from the following Lemma, of which part \eqref{lem3}, the conicalness of the pieces coming from bamboos, is the most difficult.
-Once we have the lemma, the conicalness of the union of the conical piece $\pi(\Nn(\nu))$ with the conical pieces coming from the bamboos follows from \cite[Corollary 0.2]{valette} and part \eqref{lem2} of the lemma (or rather, its proof) then completes the proof that $Y$ is thick.
+Assume we have the lemma.
+The conicalness of the union of the conical piece $ {\pi'}(\Nn(\nu))$ with the conical pieces ${\pi'}(N(G))$ coming from the maximal subgraphs $G$ of $\Gamma'_{\nu} \setminus \nu$ follows from \cite[Corollary 0.2]{valette} and part \eqref{lem3} of the lemma then completes the proof that $Y$ is thick. \end{proof}